BobAtchley/weewx-ws6in1/readme.txt

 3) install the driver

-wee_extension --install weewx-ws6in1.zip
+weewx v4.x:   wee_extension --install weewx-ws6in1.zip

-Note: use sudo if you get permission errors.
+weewx v5.x:   weectl extension install weewx-ws6in1.zip

 4) configure the driver

-wee_config --reconfigure
+weewx v4.x:   wee_config --reconfigure

-Note: use sudo if you get permission errors
+weewx v5.x:   weectl station reconfigure

+Select the 0) option for WS6in1

+5) Add optional parameters if required
+Edit your weewx.conf file to add the model and wsType parameters if these are required (see below "Driver Options").

-5) start weewx
+6) start weewx

 sudo /etc/init.d/weewx start